 This classic and simple recipe from Elizabeth has always received rave reviews from our readers and commenters, and I finally had a chance to try it last week.
 I was shocked by how quickly it came together.
 I sliced up the squash and potatoes on my mandoline, just as Elizabeth advises, and jumbled them higgledy-piggledy in a casserole dish.
 When baked, they were tender and soft, but they still tasted vibrant and fresh — unlike vegetables in gratins that are swimming in cheese and cream.
 This was a keeper.
 I can hardly wait to make it again.

-3 tablespoons olive oil
+- 3 tablespoons

 - 4 ounces

-Salt and freshly ground black pepper
+Freshly ground black pepper

-- 1/4 cup whole milk
+- 1/4 cup

-1/3 cup freshly grated Parmesan cheese
+freshly grated Parmesan cheese

-1 tablespoon thinly sliced basil or thyme leaves
+thinly sliced basil or thyme leaves (optional)

 Arrange a rack in the middle of the oven and heat to 400°F. Lightly grease a 1 1/2- to 2-quart baking dish with a drizzle of olive oil.